-A. You have asked a good question that unfortunately isn't definitively answered in the Bible.
+Answer: You have asked a good question about Adam that unfortunately is not definitively answered in the Bible.
 That said, we can draw a general age range from inferences made in scriptures and from man's history.

-Archaeologists that have uncovered tombs and mummified remains from the ancient Egyptians have found that most of the statues and masks discovered depict a person as they looked in the prime of his or her life (one notable exception is Amenhotep IV).
-Was this the pride of man to want to look his best for posterity or was this the inspiration of God to do these art pieces in this manner?
+Archaeologists that have uncovered tombs and mummified remains from the ancient Egyptians have found that most of the statues and masks discovered depict a person at a young age in his or her life (one notable exception is Amenhotep IV).

-If it was the inspiration of God then we might surmise that Adam, who was the first man sculpted by God out of the red earth of the Middle East, was created in the prime of human life.
-This prime would be roughly around the age of 30.
+If God inspired any of the above depictions we might surmise that the first man, who was sculpted out of the red earth of the Middle East, was created in the prime of human life.
+This prime would be roughly around the age of thirty.

-When Jesus was killed on the cross he was also in the prime of his life or half way through his earthly lifetime.
-He is called the Second (or last) Adam in the Bible:
+When Jesus was killed on the cross he was in the prime of his life at age thirty-three and one half.
+Interestingly, the Bible refers to Jesus as the Second (or last) Adam (1Corinthians 15:45).

-We know that after Adam and Eve left the Garden of Eden they were young enough to procreate many, many children.
-When we study all of the "begets" found in Genesis and elsewhere we see that the first child in each family is usually born when one or both parents are between the ages of 25 and 35.
-This lends some evidence to the argument that Adam was created in this age bracket.
+We know that after our first parents left the Garden of Eden they were young enough to procreate many, many children.
+When we study all of the "begets" found in Genesis and elsewhere we see that the first child in each family is usually born when one or both parents are between twenty-five and thirty-five years old.
+This lends some evidence to the argument that the first man was created in this age bracket.